 In certain foreign locations, we use non-recourse factoring arrangements with third-party financial institutions to manage our working capital and cash flows.
 Under this program, we sell receivables to a financial institution for cash at a discount to the face amount.
 Available capacity under these programs is dependent on the level of our trade accounts receivable eligible to be sold, the financial institutions' willingness to purchase such receivables and the limits provided by the financial institutions.
-As such, these factoring arrangements can be reduced or eliminated at any time due to market conditions and changes in the credit worthiness of customers.
-For the nine months ended September 30, 2017 and 2016, we sold accounts receivable totaling \$400.4 million and \$431.8 million, net of discounts and fees of \$2.9 million and \$1.7 million, respectively.
-At September 30, 2017 and December 31, 2016, there were outstanding receivables of \$170.9 million and \$184.6 million, respectively, which had been sold to financial institutions under these arrangements.
+These factoring arrangements can be reduced or eliminated at any time due to market conditions and changes in the credit worthiness of customers.
+For the six months ended June 30, 2018 and 2017, we sold accounts receivable totaling \$428.6 million and \$265.2 million, net of discounts and fees of \$3.8 million and \$1.5 million, respectively.

-In order to reduce our debt and future cash interest payments, we may from time to time repurchase our outstanding notes for cash or exchange shares of our common stock for our outstanding notes.
+In order to reduce our debt and future cash interest payments, we may from time to time repurchase or redeem our outstanding notes for cash or exchange shares of our common stock for our outstanding notes.
 Any such transaction may be made in the open market, through privately negotiated transactions or otherwise and is subject to the terms of our indentures and other debt agreements, market conditions and other factors.

 Certain debt agreements have restrictions on dividend payments and the repurchase of stock and subordinated securities.
-These restrictions are determined in part by calculations based upon cumulative net income.
+These restrictions are determined in part by calculations based upon cumulative net income or borrowing availability.
 We have never paid a dividend to our stockholders and we do not have any present plans for doing so.
 From time to time, Amkor Technology, Inc. also guarantees certain debt of our subsidiaries.

 Our subsidiary in Korea maintains an unfunded severance plan that covers certain employees that were employed prior to August 1, 2015.
-As of September 30, 2017, the severance liability was \$142.4 million.
+As of June 30, 2018, the severance liability was \$145.3 million.
 Accrued severance benefits are estimated assuming all eligible employees were to terminate their employment at the balance sheet date.
 For service periods subsequent to August 1, 2015, employees participate in either a defined benefit pension plan or a defined contribution pension plan.

 Under the terms of a January 2015 patent license litigation settlement, Amkor agreed to pay a total of \$155.0 million in 16 equal quarterly recurring payments commencing in the first quarter of 2015 and continuing through the fourth quarter of 2018.
-As of September 30, 2017, we owe \$48.4 million under the settlement.
+As of June 30, 2018, we owe \$19.4 million under the settlement.